 TRIGGER SLAP – An uncomfortable sensation caused by the trigger springing back into the shooter’s trigger finger while firing.

-WAD – A felt, paper, cardboard or plastic disk that is used in a shotshell.
-Also in muzzle loading, a piece of cloth used to seal the bullet in the barrel.
+WAD – 1) A felt, paper, cardboard or plastic disk that is used in a shotshell.
+2) In muzzle loading, a piece of cloth used to seal the bullet in the barrel.
 Its purpose and function is the same as a shotgun wad.

 WADCUTTER (WC) – A bullet designed with a full diameter flat point.
-It is primarily used in target competition because it cuts a clean round hole in paper targets that aids in scoring the target.
+Primarily used in target competition because it cuts a clean round hole in paper targets that aids in scoring.

 WAITING PERIOD – A legally mandated delay between the purchase of a firearm and its delivery to the customer enforced in some jurisdictions.